vaishnavi-sridhar/FlinkExamples/README.md

 # FlinkExamples

-## Counting Triangles
+## Counting Triads

-This example counts temporal triangles present in generated data.
-The example is
+This branch include code for counting temporal triads in netflow data for 2 different directions : A->B->C and A<-B->C